Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

     * Monitoring of potential reconnaissance attempts
     * Monitoring of possible EC2 instance compromises
     * Monitoring of possible S3 bucket compromises

+!!! tip

+    Amazon GuardDuty creates an event for Amazon CloudWatch Events when any change in findings occurs.
+For each of the findings, a finding ID is assigned.
+    For newly generated findings with unique finding ID, notifications are sent within **5 minutes** of the findings.
+    But all subsequent findings are aggregated to a single event, and notifications are sent **every 6 hours**.

 ### AWS Config